-Within four weeks: You can usually still get a full refund, as you're unlikely to be seen as having 'accepted' the goods.
+Within 30 days: You can usually still get a full refund due to what’s called your ‘short-term right to reject’.
 After that, only expect an exchange, repair or part-refund.

 Within six months: The shop must prove the item wasn't faulty when the transaction took place.
-After this period, you must prove it was.
+After that period, you must prove it was.

 Legally, only the person who purchased the item has a right to return faulty goods.
-Yet, if the assistant writes on your receipt and their copy (ie, the debit/credit card slip) that the item's a gift, and who it's for, then the rights are transferred.
+Yet if the assistant writes it's a gift and who it's for on your receipt as well as their copy (the debit/credit card slip), the rights are transferred.

-Of course, some shops allow returns regardless, but it's worth doing just in case.
+Some shops will deal with gift recipients regardless, but it's worth doing just in case.

-The 'as described' part of the SAD FART rules is crucial.
-Imagine you buy speakers for your TV, take them home and they don't connect to your living room telly.
+The "as described" part of the SAD FART rules is crucial.
+Imagine you buy speakers for your TV, take them home and they don't connect to your specific telly.
 If you've proof the store said "it'll work with your TV" (take notes if possible), then the speakers aren't as described, so you can return them.

-Yet if you didn't ask, and it's not specified in the manual or any other paperwork, it's your problem; not the shop's.
+Yet if you didn't ask, and it's not specified in the manual or any other paperwork, then it's your problem and not the shop's.

 If the item breaks the SAD FART rules, your agreement's with the shop you bought it from, NOT the manufacturer.
 So the retailer MUST deal with it - don't let it palm you off.

-If Christmas goods are late, you can only complain if you or the retailer specified (and you can prove) it was for pre-Christmas delivery.
+If goods are late, eg, for Christmas or a birthday, you can only complain if you or the retailer said it was for specific delivery (and you can prove it).
 Then it's breach of contract and you've a right to a refund.
-Though even if Christmas delivery isn't specified, things should be delivered within a reasonable time.
+Even if delivery isn't specified, items should be delivered without undue delay, which usually means 30 days.

-Pay for £100+ goods on a credit card and the card company's jointly liable with the retailer if something goes wrong.
+Pay for goods worth £100+ on a credit card and the card company's jointly liable with the retailer if something goes wrong.
 This applies to gift cards and vouchers too, provided each denomination is at least £100.
-Though only do this if you can clear the card in full next month to avoid interest.
+Though only do this if you can clear the credit card in full next month to avoid interest.

-This gives you extra legal rights, but for full details see the Section 75 Refunds guide.
+This gives you extra legal rights.
+For full details, see the Section 75 Refunds guide.

-Unless items break the SAD FART rules, you've no legal right of return.
-So don't buy clothes for someone thinking you can change the size if it doesn't fit, or if the colour or anything else isn't right.
+Unless items break the SAD FART rules, you've no legal right to return them.
+So don't buy clothes for someone thinking you can change the size if it doesn't fit, is the wrong colour or anything else.

-Many shops will allow it, but they don't have to unless they have a published returns policy allowing it.
-Then, as it's a contractual condition of sale, they must obey it.
+Many shops will allow it.
+But they don't have to, unless they have a published returns policy allowing it, as then it's a contractual condition of sale.
+In that case, they must obey it.

-You've more rights online (or by telephone/catalogue) due to the Distance Selling Regulations.
-These give a legal right to send most goods back within a week, for a full refund, even if there's no fault.
-Though you'll usually need to pay for the return delivery.
+You've more rights online (or by telephone/catalogue) due to the Consumer Contracts Regulations.
+These mean you have a legal right to cancel your order 14 days after delivery and a further 14 days to send most goods back for a full refund, even if there's no fault.
+You'll usually need to pay for the return delivery, though.

-However, if you have no legal right and are just utilising a store's returns policy; if it requires a receipt, you need it.
+But if you've no legal right and you're just using a store's returns policy, then if it requires a receipt, you need it.

-If a freebie comes as part of a purchase, for example a bike with a gym membership contract, you've exactly the same Sad Fart rights for the freebie as if you'd bought it.
+If a freebie comes as part of a purchase, for example a bike with a gym membership contract, you've exactly the same SAD FART rights regarding the freebie as if you'd bought it.